dbcraig/LmRaC/README.md

 ### Using Functions (Client - LmRaC)

 To make functions available to LmRaC simply create a function prototype file in the *functions/* folder.
 The file must end with a *.fn* extension.
-When LmRaC starts it will read all *.fn* files, compile those that do not have a current *.json* file, and then make those available for loading (recall that functions must be *loaded* on LmRaC has started to be available to answer questions).
+When LmRaC starts it will read all *.fn* files, compile those that do not have a current *.json* file, and then make those available for loading (recall that functions must be *loaded* once LmRaC has started to be available to answer questions).

+**IMPORTANT** Prototype file names *are* case sensitive.

-#### Function prototypes (interface definition)
+#### Function prototypes

 LmRaC, the client, needs to know when and how to call functions.
 This is accomplished by providing function prototypes.
 The prototype includes the following: